mohamedshawky70/SurveyBasket/README.md

 -**🚦Sorting**: the ability to organize and return data in a specific order based on one or more criteria .

--**Searching**: the ability to filter and retrieve data based on specific criteria provided by the client.
+-**🔍Searching**: the ability to filter and retrieve data based on specific criteria provided by the client.

 -**📈 API Versioning**: Supported multiple versions of the API to ensure backward compatibility and smooth transitions as the project evolves.